 Situated in Rome’s former artists’ quarter, along the cobbled and atmospheric Via Margutta, Emme Restaurant is a perfect pitstop during a shopping trip to Via del Babuino or Via Condotti.

 The restaurant owes its welcoming vibe also to the fact that it acts as the ground-floor anchor to five star boutique hotel Margutta 19, part of Rome Luxury Suites’ diffused collection of contemporary lodgings in downtown Rome.

 Emme Restaurant’s beautifully appointed dining room makes this an excellent spot for a special occasion, but an easy daytime philosophy means you shouldn’t rule it out for a quick coffee, brunch or a light lunch.

 Its hospitality credentials begin with chic perfection in the pale stone lobby, which opens into a soft-edged dining room characterised by mushroom and taupe furnishings, and a glittering, well-stocked bar.
 An open-air dining space beneath the sloped terraces of villa Borghese adds a pretty and private summer option.

-The menu is strong on modern comfort food, including this soft poached egg with tomato sauce, croutons, almonds and Parmesan (€16).
+Both the lunch and dinner menu are strong on modern comfort food, including this soft poached egg with tomato sauce, croutons, almonds and Parmesan (€16).